commonexploits/dtpscan/README.md

 Change Log
 ========

-* Version 1.0 - First release. * may need to work on some of the DTP codes/modes with more testing.
+* Version 1.0 - First release. * it may need to work on some of the DTP codes/modes with more testing.